 Ever craved a gentle giraffe kiss while you were noshing your morning eggs and toast?
 Of course you have!
 At this outrageously charming hybrid inn and animal sanctuary in Kenya, you can live the dream.
 As guests eat their morning breakfast, giraffes, who freely roam the grounds alongside other exotic animals, sidle up expecting attention—and snacks, of course.
 Just watch this video and immediately book a stay for a VERY special someone in your life.Buy Now

 Thomas Keller is America’s most Michelin decorated chef.
 In this in-depth tutorial on Masterclass, he’ll walk you through some of the techniques that made his restaurants like Per Se and French Laundry so iconic.
 Specifically, the downloadable class walks students through the preparation of fish and other seafood, how to cook using a sous vide as well as some of Keller’s favorite desserts.
-Pair this masterclass with a sous vide stick for the perfectly themed experiential gift.Buy Now
+Pair this masterclass with a sous vide stick for the perfectly themed experiential gift (and check out Part II, which is great for meat lovers).Buy Now

 How would you like to set sail on an intimate food journey with a James Beard-selected chef sharing his or her cooking and culinary know-how and ingredient-shopping secrets along the way?
 On various culinary-themed cruises throughout the year and across various regions, these chefs will be aboard a series of Windstar Cruises (official cruise partner of the James Beard Foundation), sharing their passion for local cultures and cuisine inspired by local ingredients.
 Most cruises are accompanied by a beverage expert (like a rum master in the Caribbean) as well.
 Fewer than 310 passengers per voyage ensures plenty of interaction and no lines.
 Specialty cruises run from as close as the Windward Islands to as far away as Tahiti!Buy Now